j5shi/Thruster/README.md

-# Launchy Plugin Collection
+# PyUltima

 [Launchy](http://www.launchy.net/) is a free utility designed to help you forget about your start menu, your desktop icons, and your file manager.
 Launchy indexes and launches your applications, documents, project files, folders, and bookmarks with just a few keystrokes!

-Here you can find some launchy plugins written in Python, and you can even write your own launchy plugins with your imagination.
+PyUltima is an all in one plugin for Launchy, you don't need any other launchy plugins anymore, I say this because it is true: PyUltima is written in Python and Python is simple and flexible, when some ideas come to your mind but not available in Launchy, just extend PyUltima by yourself.

 ## Installation